Naming Home

 The Burrow

-My second apartment in the Netherlands, next to Prinseneiland.
-Named as a blessing to grow the warmth, community, safety, and solidarity in the red-headed family's home.
+My second apartment in Amsterdam's Jordaan.
+Named as a blessing to grow the warmth, community, safety, and solidarity in one magical red-headed family's home.
+A goal & hope to cultivate community and warmth in the space.

 Caladan

-My second apartment after University; in Amsterdam, on the Leidsegracht.
+My second apartment after University; my first in the Jordaan.
 If Arrakis was a new adventure, Caladan—another planet in the same literary universe—felt appropriate.
 A new land built of water and trade.

 Vincent

-Couldn't name it because situation, but it was on the Vincent van Goghstraat.
+Couldn't name it because situation, but he was the street's namesake My apartment in De Pijp.
 One of my favorite artists.
 Even have a funny story of almost knocking a painting he did down by bumping into it.

 Arrakis

-My first apartment after University.
+My first apartment after University, in Durham.
 A time of new adventures, "adult" life after graduation.
 A new world that's very different than any others I'd encountered so far.